apache/spark/docs/sql-programming-guide.md

 ## Global Temporary View

-Temporay views in Spark SQL are session-scoped and will disappear if the session that creates it terminates.
-If you want to have a temporary view that is shared among all sessions and keep alive until the Spark application terminiates, you can create a global temporary view.
+Temporary views in Spark SQL are session-scoped and will disappear if the session that creates it terminates.
+If you want to have a temporary view that is shared among all sessions and keep alive until the Spark application terminates, you can create a global temporary view.
 Global temporary view is tied to a system preserved database `global_temp`, and we must use the qualified name to refer it, e.g. `SELECT * FROM global_temp.view1`.